ricardomaduro/BOOTSTRAP_STORYBIT/README.md

 # BOOTSTRAP_STORYBIT

+Front-end development.
+Back-end not implemented.

-Bootstrap responsive site with tablesorter, search and scroll efects
+Bootstrap responsive site with tablesorter javascript, search inside a table, and scroll efects to navigate inside site

+Pingendo was also used to set some details.